Hujaakbar/Articles/Dependency_Injection/dependency_injection_general.md

 user.profile_photo(request.user, photo)
 ```

-As long as the storage service has the `upload` method that takes data as its argument and returns a link to uploaded data, `UserProfile` class does not care or even know which class it is using whether `S3` class or `Google_Storage` class.This comes handy in testing too.
+As long as the storage service has the `upload` method that takes data as its argument and returns a link to uploaded data, `UserProfile` class does not care or even know which class it is using whether `S3` class or `Google_Storage` class.
+This comes handy in testing too.
 We can easily swap the dependency services with mocks to test the client.

 **Note:** In real life entire logic of the application is not usually defined in single file.
 Besides, the code is much longer than the above examples.